Older people – culture, community and connection

 Shaping our research topic – where should we focus?

-The workshop will be led by a facilitator and we’ll also have guest contributors who are working in this field (names to be confirmed).
+The workshop will be facilitated by Chuck Lowry and we’ll also have guest contributors who are working in this field (names to be confirmed).
 We’ll start by introducing the initial scoping we have done in this area.
 Then we’ll work together as a group to define the questions and sub-topics you would find most useful for us to include in the research review.

 Who’s this workshop for?